Legal Attachment An Introduction

 Improving Legal Writing Skills

-Writing is not I thought I knew.
+Writing is not something I thought I knew how to.
 One of its many functions in a firm, is to deliver our ideas in a structured manner, packing a punch in every line.

 Understanding the Legal Traditions